WCKG: WCKG

 On September 19, 2012, AM 1530 changed its call letters to WCKG.
 In 2013, the station was sold to DuPage Radio, LLC for $290,000.
 Arthur Dubiel is the majority owner, and his son, Matt runs the station.

 On June 27, 2017, the FCC approved WCKG to move its FM translator, W272DQ, to the top of Trump Tower in Chicago.

 On April 23, 2018, WCKG changed their format from news/talk/variety to sports, with programming from Fox Sports Radio.

 On March 10, 2020, WCKG launched new "Sportsbook Radio Chicago" branding, shifting its focus to content related to sports betting.
-The station reverted to its previous branding on March 30 due to the Coronavirus pandemic, but later restored the new branding.
+The station reverted to its previous branding on March 30 due to the COVID-19 pandemic, but later restored the new branding.

-In March 2021, WCKG asked the FCC to lower its power to 190 watts and operate using a long wire antenna, as the State of Illinois enacted Eminent Domain over its tower site for highway use.
+In March 2021, WCKG asked the FCC to lower its power to 190 watts and operate using a long wire antenna, as the State of Illinois enacted eminent domain over its tower site for highway use.
 With the powerful Cincinnati AM radio station on the same channel, the coverage area of the station was greatly diminished.
-Its construction permit for 4,000 watts was also in jeopardy.
+Its construction permit for 4,000 watts also expired, due to the fact that the loss of its transmitter site prevented the power increase.